inspec/inspec-aws/docs-chef-io/content/aws_ecrpublic_repositories.md

 ## Examples

-**Ensure that there are exactly four public repositories in the default registry.**
+Ensure that there are exactly four public repositories in the default registry:

 ```ruby
 describe aws_ecrpublic_repositories do